vepo/vepo.github.io/_posts/2020-01-10-12-47-30-algorithms-an-introduction.md

 Even you do not care about algorithms, if you program in any programming language you use, produce and read algorithms.

-A Programming Language is the language you can express algorithms to the computer can undestand it.
+A Programming Language is the language you can express algorithms to the computer can understand it.
 So, here I want to make a difference between Programming Languages and Presentation Languages.
 HTML for me is not a programming language...
 No worries if you believe it is. 🤓

 {% dev_post 82209 %}